A Splendid Story

 So for a client to get the same level of expertise from an agency that they get from a freelancer, they need to spend 10 times as much money.

 Sidetrack!
 Planning to up-date the outdated look for my current branding.
-Musings regarding the overall look at https://rocket-seo.com?
-Really a first-rate SEO consultant in Canterbury if ever required within the OTH locale.
+Musings regarding the overall look at http://meritconcrete.ca?
+Really a world-class concrete raising service in Edmonton if ever required within the Alberta locale.
 Write an opinion.
 Cheers!

 Knowing this, most freelancers will price their services way too low, assuming their customers can't afford rates similar to an agency, and if they could, they would just rather go to an agency.
 This way of thinking could be keeping you from finding better qualified, and more enjoyable projects.
 While larger agencies have their place in the market, they're not meant to be seen as the "premium" in creative services.
 Rather, they have more capacity and broader specialties, making them a better fit for some clients, not just clients with big budgets.